vega/vega-tooltip/README.md

 3. [Examples and Code on `bl.ocks.org`](https://bl.ocks.org/sirahd)

 ## Run Instructions

-1. In the project folder `vega-tooltip`, type command `npm install` to install dependencies.
+1. In the project folder `vega-tooltip`, type command `yarn` to install dependencies.
-2. Then, type `npm start`.
+2. Then, type `yarn start`.
 This will build the library and start a web server.
 3. In your browser, navigate to `http://localhost:8000/`, where you can see various Vega-Lite and Vega visualizations with tooltip interaction.